-As of March 31, 2022, the Company had not commenced any material operations.
-All activity for the period from June 17, 2021 (inception) through March 31, 2022 relates to the Company's formation, the initial public offering ("Initial Public Offering") and activities to identify a target business.
+As of June 30, 2022, the Company had not commenced any material operations.
+All activity for the period from June 17, 2021 (inception) through June 30, 2022 relates to the Company's formation, the initial public offering ("Initial Public Offering"), activities to identify a target business and the negotiation and drafting of the Merger Agreement.
 The Company will not generate any operating revenues until after the completion of its initial Business Combination, at the earliest.
 The Company will generate non-operating income in the form of interest income on cash and cash equivalents from the proceeds derived from the Initial Public Offering (as defined below).
 The Company has selected December 31 as its fiscal year end.